 - 3.5.17 Heyford Park currently provides 141,000 m2 of employment space supporting 879 jobs.
 These are in office, workshop, light industrial and storage activities, and approximately 300 are not related to specific buildings.
-The development proposals provide for a total of 107,500-m2 of employment floorspace in retained buildings. - 3.5.18 The remainder of jobs to be provided at Heyford Park will be in proposed buildings in the New Settlement Area, north of Camp Road.
-8,906 m2 of new office buildings will bring the total employment at Heyford Park to 1,449.
+The development proposals bring 64,000 m2 of currently vacant buildings back into productive use, primarily in workshop and storage uses, which have relatively low rates of occupancy.
+These could provide a further 283 jobs, bringing the projected total of jobs to 1,162. - 3.5.18 The remainder of jobs to be provided at Heyford Park will be in proposed buildings in the New Settlement Area, north of Camp Road.
+8,906 m2 of new office buildings will provide 287 further jobs, bringing the total employment at Heyford Park to 1,449.
 There will be an overall reduction in employment floor-space across the whole application area.